Surrogate Representation Inference for Text and Image Annotations: Theoretical Results

-\begin{proof} Here, we use the technique called point-mass contamination approach \citep{kennedy_semiparametric_2023, hines_demystifying_2022}.
-Following \cite{hines_demystifying_2022}, we assume that $\bZ$, $L$, and $\bY$ are continuous only for the notational convenience, but as \cite{hines_demystifying_2022} discussed, the entire proof works with discrete variables or a mix of discrete and continuous variables.
+\textbf{STEP 1: Deriving Influence function}: Firstly, I derive the influence function.
+Here, I use the technique called point-mass contamination approach \citep{kennedy_semiparametric_2023, hines_demystifying_2022}.
+Following \cite{hines_demystifying_2022}, I assume that $\bZ$, $L$, and $\bY$ are continuous only for the notational convenience, but as \cite{hines_demystifying_2022} discussed, the entire proof works with discrete variables or a mix of discrete and continuous variables.

 Let $\cP$ be a true data distribution and $\Psi_t(\cP)$ be an estimand under $T = t \in \{0,1\}$ and true data distribution $\mathcal{P}$.
 That is,